The Group's Operations

-The Sea Harvest Group catches, processes and markets: Cape hake, horse mackerel, pilchards, anchovies, tuna and prawns from South Africa, as well as prawns from Mozambique and Shark Bay king and tiger prawns together with Spanish mackerel from Western Australia.
-These are premium wild-caught species that have become highly sought-after in local and international markets.
+The Sea Harvest Group catches, processes and markets: Cape hake, horse mackerel, pilchards, anchovies, and prawns from South Africa, as well as prawns from Mozambique, as well as Shark Bay, and Exmouth prawns together with Spanish mackerel and Fish Trawl from Western Australia.
+These are premium wild-caught species that have become highly sought-after in local and international markets

 Cape hake, Cape horse mackerel, pilchards, anchovies, tuna and prawns are caught off the coasts of South Africa in the Atlantic and Indian oceans.
 Fishing takes place 15 to 120 nautical miles from the shore at depths of up to 800m, using Sea Harvest’s own fleet of wet fish trawlers, factory freezer trawlers and purse-seine vessels.

 The Sea Harvest fleet consists of 34 factory freezer and wet fish trawlers, which operate out of Cape Town, Saldanha Bay on the Cape west coast, Durban and Mossel Bay on the southern coast of South Africa.
 On fresh fish trawlers, fish are headed and gutted at sea and packed on ice for delivery to the company’s shore-based processing facilities, locking in taste and texture.
 Sea Harvest’s state-of-the-art factory freezer trawlers catch and immediately process and freeze the fish into a range of frozen-at-sea products, including fillets, headed & gutted (H&G), other by-catch species and premium fishmeal.